-1 Based on index prices from the Mont Belvieu market hub, which are weighted by NGL component mix.
+Based on index prices from the Mont Belvieu market hub, which are weighted by NGL component mix.

 The Midstream segment provides crude oil and refined petroleum product transportation, terminaling and processing services; NGL production, transportation, storage, fractionation, processing and marketing services; natural gas gathering, compressing, treating, processing, storage, transportation and marketing services; and condensate recovery.
 These activities are mainly in the United States.
-This segment also includes our investment in NOVONIX.

-Results from our Midstream segment decreased \$148 million in the first quarter of 2024.
+Results from our Midstream segment increased \$147 million in the second quarter of 2024 and decreased \$15 million in the six-month period of 2024.